Uterine Fibroid Embolization (UFE)

 - Women are exposed to x-rays during uterine fibroid embolization, but exposure levels usually are well below those where adverse effects on the patient or future childbearing would be a concern.

 - The question of whether uterine fibroid embolization impacts fertility has not yet been answered, although a number of healthy pregnancies have been documented in women who have had the procedure.
-Because of this uncertainty, physicians may recommend that a woman who wishes to have more children consider surgical removal of the individual tumors rather than undergo uterine fibroid embolization.
+Physicians may recommend that a woman who wishes to have more children consider surgical removal of the individual tumors rather than undergo uterine fibroid embolization.
 If this is not possible, then UFE may still be the best option.
+For an alternative to UFE, see the MR-guided Focused Ultrasound for Uterine Fibroids page.

 - It is not possible to predict whether the uterine wall is in any way weakened by UFE, which might pose a problem during delivery.
 Therefore, the current recommendation is to use contraception for six months after the procedure and to undergo a Cesarean section during delivery rather than to risk rupture of the wall of the uterus from the intense muscular contractions that occur during labor.